Sandro (footballer, born 1989): Queens Park Rangers

 On 1 September 2014, Sandro signed for Queens Park Rangers for an undisclosed fee.
 He made his debut against Manchester United, coming off injured and replaced by Karl Henry.
 He scored his first goal for QPR against former club Tottenham on 7 March 2015.

 On 29 January 2016, Sandro signed for West Brom on loan.
 He made his debut in the 1–1 draw with Swansea City.

 Antalyaspor

 On 11 January 2017, Sandro signed for Turkish club Antalyaspor on a three-year deal.

 On 10 January 2018, Sandro signed with a loan contract with Benevento until 30 June 2018.
 He made his debut on 28 January 2018 in 3–0 away loss against Torino.
 He scored his first goal for Benevento during his 4th match by scoring the 1-1 goal in a 3–2 home win against Crotone.

 Genoa

 On 3 July 2018, Sandro signed a contract with Italian club Genoa.
-His contract with Genoa has been terminated in early 2020 after he didn't appear in any games for the club in the 2019–20 season.
+His contract with Genoa was terminated in early 2020 after he didn't appear in any games for the club in the first half of the 2019–20 season.